3.6 Integration of young people in the labour market

 Initiatives to support the balance between work and family responsibilities

-There is no top-level policy to help specifically young people reconcile their private and working lives.
-Instead, policies exist to help all employees, for instance:
+There is no top-level policy to specifically help young people reconcile their private and work lives.
+Instead, policies exist to help all employees, the following, for instance.

 According to the Act on Equal Treatment (Lov om ligebehandling af mænd og kvinder mht. beskæftigelse m.v., Lov nr 217 af 05/03/2013), parents have the right to ask for altered working hours and work patterns when they return to work after parental leave.
 However, employers are not obliged to accept their wishes.